-The current-account deficit should narrow in 2023 as domestic demand weakens, leading to a lower trade and services deficit.
-We expect a CAD deficit of 3.5% of GDP (4.2% previously expected; 6.2% in 2022).
+The current-account deficit should narrow in 2023 as domestic demand weakens and remittances increase.
+We expect a CAD deficit of 4.4% of GDP (6.2% in 2022).